Block2Trace/Block2Trace/Block2Trace-Technical-Platform_spanish.md

 Another example of leaking metadata is the following: a naive approach to data privacy is encrypting data and using just the hash in the transactions or storing it in the state.
 If the same hash is reused in many transactions, even if data is encrypted and stored off-chain (like in IPFS), correlation could be performed with the undesirable results just described above.
 If the source of the encrypted data is personal data, then the system is just pseudonymous and, according to GDPR, the hash in the blockchain should be treated as personal data.
 And storing personal data in the blockchain where it is accessible to everybody is a very bad idea if not just plain illegal.
 As mentioned above, while waiting for  the “holy grail” of privacy-preserving technologies to be implemented natively in public blockchains and made practical to use by the general public, care should be taken to ensure privacy by using other not-so-fancy, but very well know mechanisms coming from the “traditional” world.
 Some possibilities (and challenges) will be described in a dedicated section below in this document.

-# 5. THE PRIVATE CONSORTIUM BLOCKCHAIN NETWORKS
+# 5. LAS REDES BLOCKCHAIN DEL CONSORCIO PROVADO
 On the other side of the “Trust continuum” described in Figure 1, we find the traditional centralized systems and the Private Blockchain Consortiums.
 Given the different trust requirements in those Private Consortiums, they can implement much more efficient consensus algorithms, without requiring mining and with low and predictable transaction costs.

 ## 5.1.
-A different “Trust trade-off”
+Una "compensación de confianza" diferente
 In public-permissionless networks like Bitcoin or Ethereum, the transacting identities are anonymous (strictly speaking they are pseudonymous, but in practice most of them do not know each other so we can assume they are anonymous), so the task of the system is to achieve with an adequate level of trust that the transactions are valid and that each party will comply with its duties.
 This is a very difficult task to perform in these conditions, and this is mainly the reason for the poor throughput observed in those public permissionless networks.

 In private consortiums, the entities transacting have well-known identities, and they are subject to compliance to the law and to regulation.
 That means that there are lower requirements on “Trustless”, because system trust can be complemented via external mechanisms to the blockchain network.
 For example, it is expected that at the beginning of the adoption of blockchain technology, the on-chain transactions are covered by standard agreements negotiated and signed in the off-chain world.